asreview/cloud-usage/40-kubernetes.md

 ## Prepare the worker script and Docker image

-The `worker.sh` defines a very short list of tasks: running `worker-receiver.py`.
+The [worker.sh](code/worker.sh) defines a very short list of tasks: running [worker-receiver.py](code/worker-receiver.py).
-You can do other things before that, but tasks that are meant to be run before **all** workers start working should go on `tasker.sh`.
+You can do other things before that, but tasks that are meant to be run before **all** workers start working should go on [tasker.sh](code/tasker.sh).
-The `worker-receiver.py` runs continuously, waiting for new tasks from the tasker.
+The [worker-receiver.py](code/worker-receiver.py) runs continuously, waiting for new tasks from the tasker.

 ```bash
 docker build -t YOURUSER/worker -f worker.Dockerfile .